 ng test command builds the app in watch mode, and launches the Karma test runner.

 Provides version information for all packages installed into

-Default Typescript configuration file.
-It needs to be in the root path as it’s where the typescript compiler will look for it.
+Keep in mind that this file needs to be in the root path as it’s where the TypeScript compiler will look for it.

 Default webpack config used by the Angular CLI build/bundling workflow.